 LANGUAGES: Urdu and English (official); Balochi, Pashto, Punjabi, Saraiki, Sindhi (recognised)

-LOCAL ELECTIONS: last: varies by province (see Table 1c below)
+LOCAL ELECTIONS: last: varies by province (see Table 32.1c)

-LOCAL GOVERNMENT EXPENDITURE (as percentage of total government expenditure 2013/14): na
+LOCAL GOVERNMENT EXPENDITURE as percentage of total government expenditure 2016/17: 30%

-Pakistan is a federal republic with three tiers of government: central, provincial and local.
-Local government is protected by the constitution in Articles 32 and 140-A, and each province also has its own local government-enabling legislation and ministries responsible for implementation.
-District councils and Metropolitan corporations are respectively the highest rural and urban tiers of local government in the provinces.
+Pakistan is a federal republic with three tiers of government: national, provincial and local.
+Local government is protected by the constitution in Articles 32 and 140-A, and each province also has its own enabling legislation for local government and ministries responsible for implementation.
+District councils and metropolitan corporations are respectively the highest rural and urban tiers of local government in the provinces.
 Both urban and rural local government have two or three tiers in all provinces except Khyber Pakhtunkhwa, where councils are not identified as either urban or rural.
-There are 129 district councils across the five provinces, 619 urban councils made up of one city district, two metropolitan corporations, 13 municipal corporations, 96 municipal committees, 148 town councils, 360 urban union committees, and 1,925 rural councils.
-Additionally there are 3,408 neighbourhood, ‘tehsil’ and village councils in Khyber Pakhtunkhwa.
+There are 129 district councils across the four provinces, 619 urban councils made up of one city district, four metropolitan corporations, 13 municipal corporations, 96 municipal committees, 148 town councils, 360 urban union committees, and 1,925 rural councils.
+Additionally there are 3,339 neighbourhood, ‘tehsil’ and village councils in Khyber Pakhtunkhwa.
 Ability to raise local revenue varies according to provincial legislation.
 District councils and metropolitan corporations have significant responsibilities, often jointly with either higher provincial government – eg for policing (union guards), education, healthcare, roads and local economic development – or with lower levels of local government – eg for water and sanitation, museums and libraries and environmental protection.